 Michael T. Kirkpatrick's practice areas include constitutional law, civil rights, class actions, administrative law, and open government.

 Paul Alan Levy is an expert in issues of Internet free speech, removal jurisdiction, and the representation of lawyers in trouble; from sanctions, contempt findings and the like.

 Adam Pulver litigates a range of cases involving administrative law, consumer rights, civil rights, labor and employment law, and constitutional law.
 He also regularly conducts trainings and provides guidance to other lawyers working on these issues.

-Rebecca Smullin is an attorney at Public Citizen Litigation Group, where her practice areas include consumer and administrative law.
+Wendy Liu is an attorney at Public Citizen Litigation Group, where her practice areas include open government, consumer law, and access to courts.